felipegutierrez/explore-flink/README.md

 ### Flink + Mesos on the cluster

 You have to configure the `conf/flink-conf.yaml` file according to the [official documentation](https://ci.apache.org/projects/flink/flink-docs-stable/ops/deployment/mesos.html#mesos-without-dcos).
 Mesos has the ability to deliver resources dynamically to Flink as it asks.
 The property `mesos.resourcemanager.tasks.cpus` cannot exceed the number of cores of a node in the cluster, otherwise the TaskManager will not start.
+Additionaly, you have to download a [Pre-bundled Hadoop X.X.X](https://flink.apache.org/downloads.html#apache-flink-190) library and copy it to the `lib` directory.

 ```
 #===============================================================================
 #Mesos configuration
 #=============================================================================
-mesos.master: MESOS_MASTER_IP:5050
+mesos.master: 127.0.0.1:5050
 mesos.initial-tasks: 2
 mesos.resourcemanager.tasks.container.type: mesos
 jobmanager.heap.mb: 1024
-jobmanager.web.address: 130.239.48.136
+jobmanager.web.address: 127.0.0.1
 jobmanager.web.port: 8081
 #   mesos.resourcemanager.tasks.mem: 4096
 #   taskmanager.heap.mb: 3500